ldimbe20/Arstagram-Client/README.md

 ## APPLICATION OVERVIEW:
 Sketchbook is an application designed for artists to showcase their work and get feedback.
 I was inspired to create this application when I was trying to learn to use watercolor paints.
 I really wanted a resource to get feedback on the pieces I created so ended up creating Sketchbook to do just that.

 -FYI this is a work in progess, I keep applying new features!
+I am currently working on the "To-do List" tab so pardon the terrible CSS!

 ## Getting Started